AnushaAshokReddy/trial.github.io/index.md

 Likewise the model will do these calculations by assuming several weights and biases.

 So, the process from initialising of w and b till finding the W(new) and b(new) values is called 1 epoch.

-Let's initialise number of epochs for training out model.
+In the coding, we initialise the number of epochs and Learning Rate for training the model.

 The following lines of code initialises LR and epochs at the starting of the program -